 What Are Contact Naps?

 Contact naps, also known as "contact sleeping" or "on-me naps," occur when your baby will only sleep while being held or in close physical contact with a caregiver.
 This can mean napping on your chest, in your arms, or snuggled up next to you.
 These moments can be wonderful - and, they can also be exhausting for parents who need a break or want to get things done.
+Some parents even refer to contact naps as being "nap trapped"!

 Why Do Babies Love Contact Naps?